= Capture Critical Minerals & Elements in recycling

 This has been going on a long time!

-*2010 – We hear that the latest cell phones, electric vehicles, or critical weapons systems might no longer be feasible because some element that most people have never heard of is in short supply or being hoarded by another country. …
+*2010 – We hear that the latest cell phones, electric vehicles, or critical weapons systems might no longer be feasible because some element that most people have never heard of is in short supply or hoarded by another country. …

 …One factor giving rise to concerns is that modern mineral-based materials are becoming increasingly complex.
 Intel estimates that computer chips contained 11 mineral-derived elements in the 1980s, 15 elements in the 1990s, and potentially up to 60 elements in the coming years.
 General Electric estimates that it uses 70 of the first 83 elements in the periodic table in its products.
 New technologies and engineered materials create the prospect of rapid increases in demand for some minerals previously used in relatively small quantities.
 On the list are such elements as lithium in automotive batteries for electric vehicles; rare-earth elements in compact-fluorescent light bulbs and in permanent magnets for wind turbines; and cadmium, indium, and tellurium in photovoltaic solar cells. …

 …The markets for these rare or specialty metals are/were much smaller and typically more fragile than those of the major metals.
-A new use in an important technology has the potential to overwhelm the ability of existing producers to respond rapidly to the increase in demand, especially if the element is produced largely as a byproduct.
+A new use in an important technology has the potential to overwhelm the ability of existing producers to respond rapidly to the increase in demand, especially if the element produced is largely as a byproduct.
 Mineral demand can change significantly in less than five years, whereas it takes five to ten years for significant additions to production capacity to occur.
 Moreover, there often are only a small number of important producers of these rare metals, and as a result markets are not transparent.

 “Today, the data shows a looming mismatch between the world’s strengthened climate ambitions and the availability of critical minerals that are essential to realise those ambitions.”DR FATIH BIROL